Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 Photo by Cecilia Posada, rainforest mountain near Mocoa (mod.), Canva Pro license

-23. Amacayacu National Park
+22. Puerto Nariño and Amacayacu National Park (Amazonas)

-Amacayacu National Park, near Leticia, is a fantastic place for wildlife spotting.
+Amacayacu National Natural Park is easily accessible by boat from Puerto Nariño and Leticia, offering fantastic opportunities for wildlife and bird watching.
 You may see pink dolphins, sloths, capybaras, woolly monkeys, tapirs, macaws, parrots, and many other species.
 The jaguar also inhabits Amacayacu National Park, but it is very hard to see this graceful cat since it is very elusive.
-Find out what else to do near Leticia in the Colombian Amazon.

 Monkey at Amacayacu National Park, Columbia